 Receipt of the letter does not have any immediate effect on the listing of the Company's shares on the Exchange, except that until the Company regains compliance with the Exchange's listing standards, a "BC" indicator will be affixed to the Company's trading symbol.
-The Company's business operationsand SEC reporting requirements are unaffected by the notification, provided that if the Plan is not submitted, is not acceptable, or the Company does not make sufficient progress under the Plan or reestablish compliance by August 24, 2021, then the Company will be subject to the Exchange's delisting procedures.
+The Company's business operations and SEC reporting requirements are unaffected by the notification, provided that if the Filing Delinquency is not cured then the Company will be subject to the Exchange's delisting procedures.

 About Camber Energy, Inc.

-Based in Houston, Texas, Camber Energy (NYSE American:CEI) is a growth-oriented, independent oil and gas company engaged in the development of crude oil, natural gas and natural gas liquids in Texas.
+Based in Houston, Texas, Camber Energy (NYSE American:CEI) is a growth-oriented energy company.
+Through its majority-owned subsidiary, Viking Energy Group, Inc., Camber owns interests in oil and natural gas assets in the Gulf Coast and Mid-Continent regions.
 For more information, please visit the company's website at www.camber.energy.